Awards & Scholarships

 - George Gaumond Award (Deadline: February 12)

-The Department of Library and Information Studies in the Dewar College of Education and Human Services is excited to announce the $1,000 Merryll Penson Scholarships are expected to continue as long as funds are available.
+The Department of Library and Information Studies in the Dewar College of Education and Human Services is excited to announce the Merryll Penson Scholarship is expected to continue as long as funds are available.
 Merryll Penson is the retired Executive Director of Library Services in the Office of Instructional and Information Technology in the University System of Georgia.
-These scholarships are made possible by many generous donations made in honor of Merryll Penson on the occasion of her retirement from the University System of Georgia.
+This scholarship is made possible by many generous donations made in honor of Merryll Penson on the occasion of her retirement from the University System of Georgia.
 Application Guidelines

 One - Baker Family MLIS Scholarship(Deadline: February 12) $1,000 scholarship available to students currently enrolled in the VSU MLIS program with at least a 3.0 GPA.
 Preferential consideration will be given to students from the counties including and contiguous to Lowndes County, Georgia (Lowndes, Brooks, Cook, Berrien, Lanier, Echols).
 If no students from the preferred counties apply for the Baker Family Scholarship, then applications from students who reside within the State of Georgia will be considered.
 Application Guidelines